 Travels & Excursions with Actemra

-When administered subcutaneously, Actemra is generally taken at the dose of 162 mg once every week or once every two weeks.
-What if your next injection is supposed to happen during a trip away from home?
-How are you supposed to keep Actemra refrigerated on a 12-hours flight to Hong Kong?
-How can you keep it cool in sunny Mexico?
+When administered subcutaneously, Actemra is generally taken at a dose of 162 mg once every week or once every two weeks.
+But what if your next injection falls during a trip away from home?

 Actemra Travel Cooler from 4AllFamily